 - The user agrees to an active opt-in method

-An active opt-in method means that consent is given through a user action, such as checking a box or entering a phone number.
-Here is a sample of what your opt-in method could look like:
+The active opt-in method requires the user to give consent through an action such as checking a box or entering a phone number.

-Imagine you need support, you can contact a company several ways, but you'll send the message wherever they respond fastest.
-The 24-hour rule encourages companies to react quickly but also prevents spammy marketing messages from getting sent after 24 hours.
+You can contact a company several ways, but you'll send the message wherever they respond fastest.
+The 24-hour rule encourages companies to be fastest over WhatsApp.
+It also prevents spammy marketing messages from getting sent after 24 hours.

 How does session messaging work?
 Imagine a 24-hour timer.
 Whenever a contact sends an incoming message to a WhatsApp API connected business, the timer is reset.
 Inside these 24 hours, the company can send outgoing messages to that user without any restrictions.

-What is a WhatsApp template message?
+So what is a WhatsApp template message exactly?
 Template messages are strings of text, with placeholders, pre-approved by WhatsApp.
 Pre-approval ensures that sales-related or bulk marketing messages cannot be sent easily after 24 hours.

 Think you can fool WhatsApp by getting a marketing message approved as your template and bulk send it?
 Maybe, but WhatsApp Business API has a 15 messages per second template messaging rate limit as an additional safeguard.